 What would Brunel be without Sports?
 Brunel has a long and proud tradition of sporting excellence and the input of the Sports Federation Committee is key to our sporting success.
 The Sports Federation Committee is responsible for working actively to help develop current clubs and promote the participation of sports within the student community at large.
 You’ll also help to plan and run the Sports Federation Awards Ball and make sure that sports clubs are well informed about all that goes on at the Union.
 The committee meets at least once a month, so you’ll need to show dedication, passion and commitment to sport at Brunel.
 If you think you’ve got what it takes then get nominating now.

-8 Committee Members
+4 Committee Members

 Raise and Give (RAG) Committee

 Do you like raising money for charity and working with people on fundraising events?
 If yes, then this is the place for you!
-We are looking for dedicated and creative people to take the lead on charity fundraising for 2015-16.
-Working with the RAG Chair and VP Student Activities you’ll get to plan projects, events and trips to help us raise thousands of pounds for good causes.
+We are looking for dedicated and creative people to take the lead on charity fundraising for 2016-17.
+Working with the RAG President and VP Student Activities you’ll get to plan projects, events and trips to help us raise thousands of pounds for good causes.
 If you crave that warm fuzzy feeling you get from doing things for others and know how to put the fun into fundraising then this is the role for you!

-9 Committee Members
+2 Committee Members

 Media Association Committee